ElementsProject/lightning/doc/node-operators-guide/faq.md

 ### How to forget about a channel?

+> 🚧
+>
+> Never use any `dev` command unless you know exactly what you are doing, and have checked with a developer that your understanding is correct.
+They are meant only as a means of last resort and have the potential to mess things up.
+You have been warned❗️
+>

 Channels may end up stuck during funding and never confirm on-chain.
 There is a variety of causes, the most common ones being that the funds have been double-spent, or the funding fee was too low to be confirmed.
 This is unlikely to happen in normal operation, as CLN tries to use sane defaults and prevents double-spends whenever possible, but using custom feerates or when the bitcoin backend has no good fee estimates it is still possible.

 Before forgetting about a channel it is important to ensure that the funding transaction will never be confirmable by double-spending the funds.
 To do so you have to rescan the UTXOs using